yellowbrickcode/ybc-public-site/src/content/about/_index.md

 ---
-title: "A peek behind the curtain"
+title: "A look behind the curtain"
 description: "The brains, heart and courage behind why we do what we do"
 hero_image: "toto_sit_1.svg"
 date: 2018-11-11T22:08:42Z